GoogleChrome/web.dev/src/site/content/en/blog/nfc/index.md

 ### Terminology {: #terminology }

-NFC stands for Near Field Communications, a short-range wireless technology operating at 13.56 MHz which enables communication between devices at a distance less than 10 cm and a transmission rate of up to 424 kbit/s.
+NFC stands for Near Field Communications, a short-range wireless technology operating at 13.56 MHz that enables communication between devices at a distance less than 10 cm and a transmission rate of up to 424 kbit/s.

 An NFC tag is a passive NFC device, powered by magnetic induction when an active